Stocks rise after Fed says it will dial back aid for economy

-Stock indexes on Wall Street were on pace for more record highs Wednesday afternoon after the Federal Reserve announced plans to begin reducing the extraordinary aid for the economy it has been providing since the early days of the pandemic.
+Stock indexes on Wall Street shrugged off a downbeat start and notched more record highs Wednesday after the Federal Reserve announced plans to begin reducing the extraordinary aid for the economy it has been providing since the early days of the pandemic.

+The S&P 500 rose 0.6% and the Dow Jones Industrial Average added 0.3%, both marking their fifth straight gain.
+The Nasdaq climbed 1%, extending its winning streak to an eighth day.
+All three indexes set their latest record closing highs a day earlier.

 In a statement released at 2 p.m.
 Eastern, the Fed said it will begin reducing its $120 billion in monthly bond purchases in the coming weeks by $15 billion a month.
-If that pace is maintained, the Fed could decided to raise its key short-term interest rate, which affects many consumer and business loans.
+If that pace is maintained, the Fed could be done winding down its bond purchases as early as June.
+At that point, the Fed could decide to begin raising its key short-term interest rate, which affects many consumer and business loans.

 The central bank reserved the right to change the rate at which it reduces the bond purchases, which have been intended to hold down long-term rates and spur borrowing and spending.